Mukola1983/dev_today_test/README.md

    * Security - certifications, access control, encryption.

 ## Key decisions
+   * React and Node js for a quick start and the ability to easily maintain and expand the system
+   * PostgreSQL for reliability and the ability to store quick access and archive data
    * WebSocket for push notification or email alerts
-   * Rate Limiting for security and prevent DdoS attacks
+   * Rate Limiting for security and prevent DDoS attacks
-   * Authentication by API tokens / JWT
+   * JWT for Authentication by API tokens

 ## Questions for the client
    * Types of errors that will be processed